 Did you know tacos are my favourite dish?
 I visited Field House Brewing and was gifted a craft beer tasting and delicious pulled chicken tacos.
 They have a great atmosphere, live entertainment, and I love the outdoor space — it’s the perfect place to hang out with friends and family this summer!
 Did you know they have their own farm and grow most of the fruit and vegetables they serve?

-My tasting is pictured below right to left…Hazy Citrus-Lime Pale Ale was my favourite!
+My tasting is pictured below from right to left…Hazy Citrus-Lime Pale Ale was my favourite!
 My second favourite was the Dark Sour Blackberries & Blueberries!
 Third…Salted Lime Mexican Lager, and fourth was the Sour Wheat Gose.
 I wanted to try samples of beer that aren’t “beer-like” so these were all great choices!
 Taste them for yourself and tell me what you think!!

 I was looking for new flavours and found them at Brodeur’s Bistro in Abbotsford.
 Their menu consists of dishes that are a blend of Montreal and New Orleans cuisine.
 I ordered the Jambalaya with medium heat (4 peppers).
 It was perfect!
 I almost tried the Blackened Catfish Po Boy but because I’m a seafood lover, I opted for Jambalaya (shrimp, chicken, andouille sausage, bacon, sweet peppers, corn, beans, onions and celery on Cajun rice; crème fraîche.)
 They’re great at adjusting what they can for those of us with food allergies, too.
 I’ll definitely dine here again!